neoremind/rest-api-framework/README.md

 #### 1.5.9 Monitoring and Alerting

-API call logging are pushed into [grafana](http://grafana.prod.hulu.com/) by default.
+API call logging are pushed into Grafana if you configure it by default.

-And errors are handle by [doppler](https://wiki.hulu.com/display/LIV/Doppler), all the data can be queried searched out in [kibana](http://doppler-kibana.staging.hulu.com/).
-For more, please visit [Doppler+2.0+Elasticsearch+Usage](https://wiki.hulu.com/display/DSI/Doppler+2.0+Elasticsearch+Usage).

 #### 1.5.10 Useful libraries